nklayman/vue-cli-plugin-electron-builder/docs/guide/recipes.md

 :::warning
 Breakpoints will not be detected in your Vue app during the initial launch of Electron.
 Reload the window to stop on these breakpoints.
 :::

+## Multi Platform Build
+> To build your app for many/other platforms

+By default electron-builder builds for current platform and current arch.
+However you can use the electron-builder CLI to define other platforms you might want to build (more info [here](https://www.electron.build/multi-platform-build)).

+All arguments passed to the `electron:build` command will be forwarded to the electron-builder.
+Available arguments are [here](https://www.electron.build/cli)

+#### Example using npm
+`npm electron:build -- --mac --win` <sub><sup>(Do NOT remove the double dashes)</sup></sub>

+#### Example using yarn
+`yarn electron:build --mac --win`